COMHIS/python-basics/immigration_project/README.md

         csvwriter.writerow([key, age_groups_dict[key]])
 ```

 Open the resulting csv on Google sheets and create a graph out of it.
+You should get something like this:

 ### More statistics